GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

   <a href="https://github.com/GPUOpen-LibrariesAndSDKs/AGS_SDK/releases/latest/"><img src="http://gpuopen-librariesandsdks.github.io/media/latest-release-button.svg" alt="Latest release" title="Latest release"></a>
 </div>

+### What's new in AGS 6.2
+Version 6.2 includes support for the shader clock intriniscs.

+Distribution of VS2015 binaries has been removed.

 ### What's new in AGS 6.1
 Version 6.1 includes RDNA3 GPU detection.